Of course, some people adopt a healthy lifestyle as young adults and then stick to it throughout their lives. Most of us are not so far-sighted.

 All of these things are essential to your ongoing health.
 Blood carries oxygen and nutrients to your organs and muscles; this enables them to function properly and to the best of their ability.

-The nerves relay information to and from these organs while minimal fat means that your organs are free to work as they should.
-Visceral fat build up round your organs can seriously hamper their efforts to perform their duties.
+The nerves relay information to and from these organs, while minimal fat means that your organs are free to work as they should.
+Visceral fat build-up around your organs can seriously hamper their efforts to perform their duties.

-If it doesn’t receive this, cells will start to die and your mental clarity will start to suffer.
+If it doesn’t receive this, cells will start to die, and your mental clarity will begin to suffer.

-This is not always an easy process which is where FF4L can help.
+This is not always an easy process, which is where FF30X can help.
 Get the support and advice you need to gain mental clarity and a healthier body.

 Foods That Boost Health & Mental Clarity

-The say you are what you eat.
-The general phrase was used as long ago as 1863 but it wasn’t until the 1920’s that it became a popular and well known phrase.
+They say you are what you eat.
+This general phrase was used as long ago as 1863.
+But it wasn’t until the 1920’s that it became a popular and well-known phrase.
 Put simply, what you eat will dictate how healthy you are.

 Therefore you need to start looking at your diet.
 Adopt the perfect plate approach to eating and focus on the following foods: